 If you don't see any value in the ID field, this means an ID does not exist yet.
 No problem!
 Just enter a new ID here.
 Use something that is both unique and descriptive.

-Then just give your new metric a name so you know what it's for then hit "Save".
+Then just give your new metric a name so you know what it's for then hit "Save to dashboard".

 Haven't added your site yet? just follow the instructions on your dashboard.
 It's a simple 30 second process!

 Once you've saved your metric, you'll see it added to your dashboard.